hackclub/hackclub/workshops/discord_message_bot/README.md

 This creates a new bot where you can customize the name, description, and profile picture!
 <img src="https://cloud-jlzsnh85x.vercel.app/0screenshot__1380_.png" width="900" alt="Bot Profile">

-Now, click the "Bot" tab on the right side of your screen.
+Now click the "Bot" tab on the right side of your screen.
 <img src="https://cloud-e5r0obhgo.vercel.app/0screenshot__1381_.png" width="900" alt="Bot Side Bar">

 Click "Add Bot" to generate a bot token!
 This identifies the bot!
 Give it to nobody!